hsghori/CS-Notes/parallel_programming_notes.md

 maintains the pipeline of transformations that can be used to reconstruct the RDD from stable data storage.
 We can make an RDD persist in memory by calling the `persist()` function.
+	- For this reason, RDDs are described as "lazily initialized" in that they only store the information required to compute them from data stored in memory instead of being computed directly.
+	- This is also seen as a pipeline processing as computing the RDD from stored lineage can be seen as processing a pipeline of transformations.
 - Transformations include:
 	- map(f: T -> U)
 	- filter(f: T -> bool)